debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 with **usable clusters** defined as containing at least 5% of users and no more than 90% of users.
 If a model did not result in at least 2 useable_clusters, it was ignored and skipped.

 #### 🔧 Hyperparameter Tuning Results
-The most performant model for our purposes ended up being KMeans with n_clusters = 6.
+The most performant model for our purposes ended up being KMeans with n_clusters = 6 and significantly more efficient training time compared to Agglomerative models which took ~10x longer to train.

 | Model         | n_clusters | Linkage | Silhouette | Usable Clusters | Training Time (s) | Balance Score | Utility Score | Cluster Proportions                            |
 |---------------|------------|---------|-------------|------------------|-------------------|----------------|----------------|-------------------------------------------------|
 | KMeans        | 6          | None    | 0.144       | 4                | 3.434             | 0.855          | 0.476          | {5: 0.325, 1: 0.282, 0: 0.073, 4: 0.0, 3: 0.0, 2: 0.319} |